Driving experience for 8 year old kids with Young Drivers!!

 Now Freddie absolutely enjoyed his experience, which is all I care about.
 However, there were a few issues (which did not affect his enjoyment by the way) that I had.

 The tablet based dashboard didn’t work it was just a black plastic screen.
-So the children had no idea of the speed they were doing or the time, which I think is meant to to be the idea behind the screens.
-Apparently they show the speed and time similar to a normal car, but either they don’t or the 2 cars at Warwick were faulty.
+So the children had no idea of the speed they were doing or the time.
+Which I think is meant to be the idea behind the screens.
+Apparently, they show the speed and time similar to a normal car, but either they don’t or the 2 cars at Warwick were faulty.

-I asked Freddie what he thought about his driving lesson on the way home, and all I got was it was “sic!”
+I asked Freddie what he thought about his kids driving lesson on the way home.
+All I got was it was “sic!”
 Now as we are of a different generation we had to check that he actually wasn’t poorly, but he assured us it meant it was great!!!